parklab/HiTea/README.md

-    -q anchor_mapq :     Mapping quality threshold for repeat anchored mate on the reference genome (default: 28) -s clip :            Minimum clip length for detecting insertion (should be >=13bp) (default: 20) -r remap :           whether to remap unmapped clipped reads to the polymoprhic sequences (default:F) -x wgs :             whether the file is a WGS experiment (default:F) -h help :            Display help message
+    -q anchor_mapq :     Mapping quality threshold for repeat anchored mate on the reference genome (default: 28) -s clip :            Minimum clip length for detecting insertion (should be >=13bp) (default: 20) -r remap :           whether to remap unmapped clipped reads to the polymoprhic sequences (default:F) -h help :            Display help message